-Thanks to the overwhelming response of our wonderful donors who purchased wine for scholarships in the past, LCBF raises more money to support Lasallian education in our schools through seasonal wine sales.
-We hope you will participate in future fundraisers, and appreciate all you do to advance our mission of education to those in need.
+Thank you for the overwhelming response of our wonderful donors who have purchased wine to support student scholarships in the past!
+LCBF raises money to support Lasallian education in our schools through seasonal wine sales.
+We hope you will participate in future fundraising wine sales, and appreciate all you do to advance our mission of education to those in need.

 “…a special bottle of Cabernet, not only because of the story of Brother Timothy and that it’s providing charity for at risk children; it’s special because it’s small production, hard to find and very good wine, to top it off.”

 Help make Lasallian education accessible to those most in need.

 Through the Wine for Scholarships sales, your purchase of Br.
 Timothy Cabernet Sauvignon — in bottles sized from standard 750ml, 1.5L and limited 3L — proceeds will go to support the Lasallian mission, which strives to promote a human and Christian education to the young especially the poor.

 Just as Brother Timothy believed in his mission as a Christian Brother and science teacher, so did he pour his heart and soul into finely crafting the best wines.
 For Brother Timothy, there was never a conflict between making the wine and pursing an educational mission.
 He once stated: “What I say is that a little wine in moderation seems to have been good for me.”